what isSocial Entrepreneurship?

 We teach people an approach we refer to as the bootstrap model.
 What that basically means is creating economic solutions and opportunities with the resources you already have access to.
 Starting from this frame of reference creates a sense self-reliance and self-determination because it focuses on what can be done now with what we have.

 We provide tools for using and leveraging social capital just as much if not more than monetary capital.
-We also believe social capital is the most important form of capital in any enterprise.
+The depth and breadth of your relationships in a community determines your social capital.

-We illustrate how social enterprises are live learning labs for intergenerational community teams.
-They provide hands on experience and skill development in a variety of areas from relationship development, team work, problem solving, fund development, resources acquisition, project management to delegation.
+We illustrate how social enterprises are live learning labs for community teams.
+They provide hands on experience and skill development in a variety of areas from relationship development, teamwork, problem solving, fund development, resources acquisition, project management to delegation.